 Lastly is the vaguely named “Chemicals” drawer.
 A photo can better explain the kind of stuff I stashed here.
 Also note, it is a HORRIBLE idea to have a ground level chemical drawer if you have kiddos.
 I was WAY in the organizing zone and not the safety zone when I made this drawer.
 Luckily the drawers pull out, so I’ll just put the drawer up in the closet when the nieces & nephews are visiting 🙂

-The adhesive in this drawer are duplicates of items in the adhesive bin.
+The adhesives in this drawer are duplicates of items in the adhesive bin.

 Next up is the gallery wall!
 I love having all the scissors out and easy to grab!
 The only scissors that don’t live here are the special fabric scissors.
 Much less risk of someone grabbing them to cut open a package when they are hidden 🙂 I used an IKEA BYGEL rail and hooks to hang them.
-If you have an IKEA nearby, they are cheaper in the store, but if you don’t that link is to Amazon where you can also get them.
+If you have an IKEA nearby, they are cheaper in the store, but if you don’t, Amazon has them a set here.

 I picked out my most used ribbons to live in an IKEA metal basket.
 Pretty & functional!